nrgslp/nrgslp.github.io/_pages/cv.md

-**Syracuse University**, Anticipated 2023
+**Syracuse University**, 2023
-PhD Candidate, Communication Sciences and Disorders
+PhD, Communication Sciences and Disorders, Concentration in Neuroscience

 **The State University of New York at Buffalo**, 2013